Hung97-dq/csis3380_group9/README.md

 # csis3380_group9

 ## To start the project
-1. Download the project, unzip and open in vscode
+1. Download the project, unzip and open in vscode and open new terminal

 2. First start the server
   2.1. cd ./server